hallez/abcdcon_pub/README.md

   3. `ABCDCon_objectRecog_MRI.m`
   4. `ABCDCon_locationRecog.m`

 ## Behavioral data analysis
 These scripts can be found in `abcdcon_RScripts`.
 They are setup as an R package (http://r-pkgs.had.co.nz/) for ease of loading required packages and functions, but this is probably a non-standard use of an R package.
+You should open `abcdcon.Rproj` and then run scripts from here (this should set the current working directory correctly without using `setwd()`).
 1. `load_ABCDCon.R`
 2. `analyze_ABCDCon.R`